 In times of difficulty I will help you says the Lord – Isaiah 41:10,13

 Jesus came to serve humanity and when we reach out and help those in need He recognises our service for Him, which will be rewarded.
 However, note the converse is also true, if we fail to be moved with compassion, punishment follows (Mt 25:35-45; Mk 10:45; Heb 6:10).
+We can't help everyone, but everyone should help somebody.
 While the love of Jesus compels us all to be other-focused and serve (as appropriate), God has special appointments for those with a heart and ability to help others (Lk 6:31; Jn 13:15; 1 Cor 12:28; 2 Cor 5:14; Phil 2:4).
 Paul applied this to his life saying that he didn’t hesitate to preach anything that would be helpful to others in their spiritual walk (Act 20:20).

 The Holy Spirit is termed our advocate, the one who helps us in our Christian walk (Jn 14:16; Rom 8:26; 2 Tim 1:14).